LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ## 📂 Data Collection

 The data comes from telecom churn records of Indian telecom companies.
-The dataset consists of **243,553 rows**, but for the purpose of reducing processing time, we sample **10,000 rows**.
+The dataset consists of **243,553 rows**, of which we sample **10,000 rows** to optimize time spent training models.

-### Variables in the dataset:
+### Attributes in the dataset:
 - **customer_id**: Unique identifier for each customer.
 - **telecom_partner**: Telecom provider for the customer.
 - **gender**: Gender of the customer.